Free Walking Tour Berlin

 • Guided tours and workshops

-• A children’s museum for young visitors
+• A children’s museum for the young customers

 Practical Information